jokob-sk/NetAlertX/docs/INSTALL.md

   ```

 5.3 - Configure web server redirection

   If you have configured your DNS server (Pi.hole or other) to resolve pi.alert
-  to your raspberry, youy must configure lighttpd to redirect these requests to
+  with the IP of your raspberry, youy must configure lighttpd to redirect these
-  the correct pialert web folder
+  requests to the correct pialert web folder
   ```
   sudo cp ~/pialert/install/pialert_front.conf /etc/lighttpd/conf-available
   sudo ln -s ../conf-available/pialert_front.conf /etc/lighttpd/conf-enabled/pialert_front.conf